Reclaiming Quarterly Web Features Current Issue Back Issues Subscribe Ads/Submissions Site Index Reclaiming Home

 • Dozens of letters of support for bonfire rights at Ocean Beach.

 • Reclaimings nonviolent response plan, formulated in a community meeting held in December 2006.
 These plans take into account the wide variety of responses to this issue, and offer a range of roles for participants.
-This plan was rehearsed at Winter Solstice 2006, and will be adapted for future rituals.
+This plan is rehearsed (with gongs, songs, and festivity) before beach rituals.

 • A letter to the Park Service from ritual planners, announcing our intent to continue holding our Solstice rituals at our traditional location.